MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 ::: zone-end

 <!-- For All -->
 2. **Custom Script Extension v1.9.1 or greater**.
-This is a VM extension.
+This item is a VM extension.

 ## Next steps